5 benefits of lipreading when you have hearing loss

 Speechreading and lipreading enhance communication in ways you might not realize

 Lipreading isn’t a perfect method for understanding what someone is saying.
 In particular, rhyming words (think “pop” and “mop”) can present a challenge.
-But then, if you’re hard of hearing, you probably know that there’s no single method that allows you to hear with the same clarity as someone with normal hearing abilities.
+But then, if you’re hard of hearing, even with hearing aids, you probably know that there’s no single method that allows you to hear with the same clarity as someone with normal hearing abilities.

 What is lipreading?
 What about speechreading?

 The terms are often used interchangeably, but they are slightly different.